- What is a Discovery Phase in Software Development?

 Transition requirements describe the capabilities of the solution needed during transforming the current state of the product to a new one.
 Data conversion, business continuity can relate to this category of requirements.

 The software development discovery phase assures high market demand for the product.
-It guides the team to the successful creation of UI/UX, system functionality, architecture, and more.
-Mobile, cloud, progressive web applications thrive tremendously in the Apple Store and Google Play because their product owners have done huge work on identifying problem areas.
+Plus, it guides the team to the successful creation of UI/UX, system functionality, architecture, and more.
+In fact, mobile, cloud, progressive web applications thrive tremendously in the Apple Store and Google Play because their product owners have done huge work on identifying problem areas.

 - Assessed and approved project idea;